The organisms found in the soil are called soil organisms; The soil microorganisms maintain the plant’s right environment to grow well.

 Role of soil microorganisms

-- Formation of Humus in the soil – when the dead part of plant and animal are decomposed, it changes into humus, which is dark in color.
+- Formation of Humus in the soil – when the dead part of a plant and animal is decomposed, it changes into humus, which is dark in color.
 Humus is very useful for the plant as it increases the soil water holding capacity, which helps the soil to hold water for an extended period and make water available for the plant.
 Humus also increases the soil fertility level.
 Moreover, it makes the soil more fertile and increases the yield of crops.

 - Nitrogen Fixation – Nitrogen is fixed by some symbiotic and non-symbiotic bacteria; these organisms fix the atmospheric nitrogen into the soil and make it available for plant uptake.